Nebraska: Climate

 Two major climatic zones are represented in Nebraska.
 The eastern two-thirds of the state has a humid continental climate (Köppen Dfa), although the southwest of this region may be classed as a humid subtropical climate (Cfa) using the −3 C near the Kansas state line, analogous to the predominantly humid subtropical climate of Kansas and Oklahoma.
-Western Nebraska, including The Panhandle and adjacent areas bordering Colorado have a semi-arid climate (Köppen BSk).
+Western Nebraska, including the Nebraska Panhandle and adjacent areas bordering Colorado have a semi-arid climate (Köppen BSk).
 The entire state experiences wide seasonal variations in both temperature and precipitation.
 Average temperatures are fairly uniform across Nebraska, with hot summers and generally cold winters.
 However, chinook winds from the Rocky Mountains provide a temporary moderating effect on temperatures in the state's western portion during the winter.
 Thus, average January maximum temperatures are highest at around 43 F in southwestern Dundy County, and lowest at about 30 F around South Sioux City in the northeast.

 Average annual precipitation decreases east to west from about 31.5 in in the southeast corner of the state to about 13.8 in in the Panhandle.
 Humidity also decreases significantly from east to west.
 Snowfall across the state is fairly even, with most of Nebraska receiving between 25 and 35 in of snow each year.
 Nebraska's highest-recorded temperature was 118 F in Minden on July 24, 1936.
 The state's lowest-recorded temperature was -47 F in Camp Clarke on February 12, 1899.

 Nebraska is located in Tornado Alley.
 Thunderstorms are common during both the spring and the summer.
 Violent thunderstorms and tornadoes happen primarily during those two seasons, although they also can occur occasionally during the autumn.